Manifest Artist Residency Award 2020/21

 Questions can be emailed to Jason Franz at: email@example.com

-Well over 250 artists exhibit, and 4000 or more patrons visit the gallery each year.
-Thousands of artists submit works to thematic projects and our three major publications produced at the gallery.
+Well over 300 artists exhibit, and 4000 or more patrons visit Manifest Gallery each year.
+The Drawing Center hosts a roughly equal number of program participants per year and thrives with a robust ongoing community of dedicated artists of all ages.
+Thousands of artists submit works to Manifest's thematic exhibits and our three major publications produced at the gallery.
 Our exhibits are routinely reviewed in local, and sometimes national news and art publications (including Sculpture Magazine, Drawing Magazine, and Art Papers among others).
-Our exhibition, publication, and residency programs have created a worldwide network of Manifest 'alum' who often stay in touch, collaborate, and support each other over time.
+Our exhibition, publication, and residency programs have created a worldwide network of Manifest 'alum' who stay in touch, collaborate, and support each other over time.
 Our Drawing Center attracts and supports a healthy community of active creative participants, including regional professors, students, professional artists, and aspiring novices.
-We believe all of this makes involvement at Manifest, and in the MAR program, extremely valuable.
+We have been told that all of this makes involvement at Manifest, and in the MAR/SIR programs, extremely valuable.

-Manifest will accept applications for the MAR award on an ongoing basis, reviewing them starting in early April for the upcoming one-year term.
-Notifications will be made on or around May 1st, with the start date for the residency being July 1st of each year.
+Manifest will accept applications for the MAR and SIR awards on an ongoing basis, reviewing them starting in early April for the upcoming one-year term.
+Notifications will be made in mid-May, with the start date for the MAR being July 1st of each year, and for the SIR August 1st of each year.
+(Dates have been revised for 2020/2021 due to COVID-19 rescheduling.
+See new dates above.)

-The organization is a 501(c)(3) charitable non-profit and as such operates on a very lean budget with the support of hard won (and dwindling) grants, as well as thoughtful individual donations, and in-kind professional and volunteer services.
+The Manifest organization is a 501(c)(3) charitable non-profit and as such operates on a very lean budget with the support of hard won grants, as well as heartfelt individual donations, and in-kind professional and volunteer services.
 As such, all submissions and applications to projects include modest entry/submission fees.
-These are either at or below the national norm for such fees, and we work very hard to maximize all our resources to make the benefits of submission to and participation in our exhibits more valuable than most gallery experiences.
+These are either at or below the national norm for such fees, and we work very hard to maximize all our resources to make the benefits of submission to and participation in our programs more valuable than most gallery experiences.
 With a mission to stand for quality in the visual arts, we set our own bar high, and generally exceed the expectations of participating artists and our patrons.

-Learn about the current and past MAR artists here.
+Learn about the past MAR and SIR artists here.

 Eligibility: Any adult visual artist can submit an application.
 Artists should bear in mind the criteria listed above when submitting.

-Media/Genre: Open to artists working in any traditional and non-traditional genre and media.
+Media/Genre: Open to artists working in any traditional and non-traditional genre and media suitable for our studio spaces.
 Manifest sets out to survey, exhibit, and document excellent quality amongst all types of visual art.
 Our record of showing a broad mix speaks for itself.
-This philosophy carries over into the MAR program.
+This philosophy carries over into the MAR and SIR programs.

 Submission Fee: Each application must be accompanied by a $50 non-refundable